webix-hub/gitbook-webix-jet/chapter3.md

 ```
 Here we specify a toolbar with two buttons and detailed film view and then place everything in three rows together with the datatable from the child view.

-By clicking the first button we get an object of the active datatable record and use it for *details* view while the second buttons calls the *truncateAll()* method which clears the datatable in the child view.
+By clicking the first button we get an object of the active datatable record and use it for *details* view while the second button calls the *truncateAll()* method which clears the datatable in the child view.

 ###Using a shared state